Signs that you have Treatment Resistant Depression (TRD) in Boston

 If you have any questions about depression, your symptoms, or any potential treatments you’ve heard of, know that you can contact our caring and attentive staff at Dignity Brain Health.
 We’re here to answer questions, help with treatment, and most importantly, serve as a support system for your depression treatment.

-If you’re looking for an evaluation and treatment for depression using TMS therapy (transcranial magnetic stimulation), please feel free to be in touch anytime with Dignity Brain Health, a clinic in Boston, Massachusetts:
+If you’re looking for an evaluation and treatment for depression using TMS therapy (transcranial magnetic stimulation) in Boston, please feel free to be in touch anytime with Dignity Brain Health, a leading TMS clinic located in Boston with stellar reviews and years of experience:

 https://www.dignitybrainhealth.com/tms